facebook/lexical/packages/lexical-website-new/docs/intro.md

 ## What can be built with Lexical?

-Lexical is a framework, rather than a standalone monolithic editor library.
-You can think of Lexical as a UI engine that lets developers create any type of text editor (within the constraints of the browser!):
+Lexical is a framework, rather than a stand-alone editor library.
+You can think of Lexical as a UI engine that lets developers move-fast and create different types of text editor that scale to their specific requirements.
+Here are some (but not all) examples of what you can do with Lexical:

 - Simple plain-text editors that have more requirements than a `<textarea>`, such as requiring features like mentions, custom emojis, links and hashtags.
 - More complex rich-text editors that can be used to post content on blogs, social media, messenging applications.
 - A full-blown WYSIWYG editor that can be used in a CMS or rich content editor.
-- A complex code editor with line numbers, syntax highlighting, bracket closing, etc.
 - Real-time collaborative text editing experiences that combine many of the above points.

 You can think of Lexical as a text editor UI framework.
 Whilst Lexical is currently only usable on the web, the team is also experimenting with building native versions of Lexical for other platforms.
+At Meta, Lexical powers web text editing experiences for hundreds of millions of users everyday across Facebook, Workplace, Messenger, WhatsApp and Instagram.

 ## Lexical's Design